Primary Navigation Mobile

 What is the Volkswagen T4?

-The Volkswagen T4 was only the third generation of VW van and the first to have a front-mounted, water-cooled engine.
+The Volkswagen T4 was only the third generation of VW van (or fourth, depending on how you count them) and the first to have a front-mounted, water-cooled engine.
 It was built from 1990 to 2004 and proved massively successful.
 In the UK, the van and minibus versions were sold as the VW Transporter, while the plush MPV was badged VW Caravelle.

 A vast range of petrol and diesel engines were available.
 Most have a manual gearbox but automatics are out there.
 Likewise, most have front-wheel-drive, but Synchro four-wheel-drive was available and T4s with it are very desirable.

-The 2.5 TDI and the 1.9-litre four-cylinder TD turbodiesel respond pretty well to tuning and many have been pepped up.
-Otherwise, apart from the exceptions mentioned here, the engines produce quite a lot less than 100hp, so you’re not going to get anywhere in a hurry.
+The 2.5 TDI and 1.9-litre four-cylinder TD turbodiesel respond pretty well to tuning and many have been pepped up.
+Otherwise, apart from the exceptions mentioned, the engines produce quite a lot less than 100hp, so you’re not going to get anywhere in a hurry.

-A lot of bodystyles were available, as well: short and long wheelbase, low and high roof, panel van and combi, minibus and chassis with single or double cab.
+A lot of bodystyles were available: short and long wheelbase, low and high roof, panel van and combi, minibus and chassis with single or double cab.
 A lot of T4s were converted into camper vans and coachbuilt motorhomes when they were new, and many more were converted by their owners.
-Volkswagen itself also sold an official camper van badged California, which were built by Westfalia.
-They’re quite rare and extremely desirable.
+Volkswagen itself sold an official camper van badged California, that was built by Westfalia.
+It’s quite rare and extremely desirable.

 A significant facelift was applied in 1996, including a new front grille and headlights.
-VR6 models got a slightly nose to accommodate the engine, though some other models also had it.
+VR6 models got a slightly longer nose to accommodate the engine; it was fitted some other models as well.
 The T4 was replaced by the T5 Transporter and Caravelle in 2004 and that platform is still on sale in heavily facelifted T6.1 form.
 However, it will be superseded by the Ford Transit Custom-based T7 Transporter in 2025.

 9